 Free Throws for Full Court Peace, or FT4FCP, is an annual event held at various locations in Connecticut between February and May.
 Participants line up to shoot 100 free throws after asking friends and family to sponsor them for each shot they make out of the 100 attempts.
 Prizes are given to the boys and girls who make the most shots and who raise the most money.
 Proceeds go to the needs of local basketball communities from disadvantaged areas.

 Set up a Full Court Peace high school club!
 Full Court Peace pairs high school clubs with community centers in disadvantaged areas.
 The clubs work on short and long-term projects to refurbish the community centers’ basketball courts, to raise money for youth leagues and clinics, and to support the growth of its basketball program.
 To get involved, simply fill out this form and we’ll get right back to you with instructions and next steps.

 Please consider donating to Full Court Peace, a 501(c)3 Nonprofit.
-We've partnered with Amazon Donations to securely process transactions of any amount.
+We've partnered with Square Cash to securely process transactions of any amount.
 Thank you for your continued support.